Table of Contents

 If this describes your situation, here are ten strategies that can help you combat the negative aspects of your workplace and increase your overall productivity.

 1) Set boundaries

 Many workplaces have a toxic culture where employees are overworked and underappreciated.
 If you’re feeling less than motivated and feel like your work is suffering, it may be time to set some boundaries.
 Set limits on how many hours you’ll be working each week (including overtime) so that your performance isn’t hampered by stress or exhaustion.
 Also, try actively avoiding people who consistently undermine your ability to do good work; simply cut off their access.

 And remember that it’s not just your boss who can hinder a productive environment; if you can shift out of a group project mindset, you may find that projects will run more smoothly with less frustration.

 Although it’s essential to be a team player, no one should feel they can’t get their fair share of the credit.
 Even when you’re part of a group project, take some time to fine-tune your part so that it has added value; if you complete 90% of your work for someone else to clean up, don’t be afraid to ask for more credit or recognition.

 2) Practice self-care

 Learning how to care for yourself is important for avoiding toxic workplace culture.
 Practice self-care by blocking out an hour every morning and evening where you allow yourself time for meditation, yoga, or quiet reflection.
-Avoiding toxic productivity means spending more time doing your job, so you must prioritize taking care of yourself and getting work done.
+Avoiding toxic productivity means taking time out for yourself so that you can remain balanced and productive in the workplace to get the work done.

 3) Be honest with your boss